lemniscarte/real-time-audio-programming-in-C_SoSe2020/Session10_09072020/git_commands.md

 `$ git lastcommit`

 ### Reset vs. revert
-All later commit(s) will be gone, you can just go back - history will be changed (use on private branch only).
+With `reset` all later commit(s) will be gone, you can just go back - history will be changed (use on private branch only).

 `$ git reset HASH_OF_AN_EARLIER_COMMIT`

-You make a new commit with the content of the earlier commit, all commits in between stay saved (recommended) - history not changed (good practice on public branch).
+With `revert` you will make a new commit with the content of the earlier commit, all commits in between stay saved (recommended) - history not changed (good practice on public branch).

 `$ git revert HASH_OF_AN_EARLIER_COMMIT`